magento/devdocs/guides/v2.2/javascript-dev-guide/widgets/widget_loader.md

 ## Overview

 The Loader [widget](https://glossary.magento.com/widget) blocks page content (all content or a part of it).
-Its intended use is blocking content when an Ajax request is being sent.
-But it can be initialized for non-Ajax tasks as well.
+Its intended use is blocking content when an Ajax request is being sent, but it can be initialized for non-Ajax tasks as well.

 The Loader widget source is [lib/web/mage/loader.js].